Nothin' But a Good Time

-"Nothin' But a Good Time" (also known as "Nothing But a Good Time") is the first single from the hard rock/glam metal group Poison's second studio album Open Up and Say...
+"Nothin' But a Good Time" (also known as "Nothing But a Good Time") the first single from the hard rock/glam metal group Poison's second studio album Open Up and Say...
 Ahh!, with the band releasing that album in May 1988.
-B-sides "Livin' For the Minute" and "Look But You Can't Touch" were included in the single's release.
+B-sides "Livin' for the Minute" and "Look But You Can't Touch" were included in the single's release.

 The song was released as a single in 1988 on Enigma Records and reached #6 on the Billboard Hot 100 and #19 on the Mainstream rock charts.
 It also charted at number 10 on the Australian charts and number 35 on the UK Singles chart.

 Music video

-The music video features a restaurant employee, played by the same actor who appeared in the video for Mötley Crüe's "You're All I Need", washing dishes while listening to the Kiss hit single "Rock and Roll All Nite", performed by Poison who recorded that for the Less than Zero soundtrack in 1987.
-The manager is angry that he enters, turns off the radio, and delivers to the employee a scathing reprimand, reminding the employee that he is being paid "to wash dishes, not to listen to that... that rock 'n' roll," and accusing him of "moving in two speeds: slow, and stop."
-The manager exits, whereupon the employee abandons the dishes and kicks open a nearby door to reveal a concert hall stage, upon which the band then performs the song.
+The music video features a restaurant employee, played by the same actor who appeared in the video for Mötley Crüe's "You're All I Need", washing dishes while listening to Poison's 1987 cover of the Kiss hit single "Rock and Roll All Nite" (recorded for the Less than Zero soundtrack).
+The manager enters, turns off the radio, and scathingly chastises the employee that he is being paid "to wash dishes, not to listen to that... that rock 'n' roll," and accusing him of "moving in two speeds: slow, and stop."
+After threatening to fire the employee if he didn’t hurry up, the manager exits, whereupon the employee turns the radio back on, then he abandons the dishes and kicks open a nearby door to reveal a concert hall stage, upon which the band then performs the song.
 When the song is over, the manager returns, discovering, to his surprise, that all the dishes are washed.
-It was played in heavy rotation on MTV in 1987.
+It was played in heavy rotation on MTV in 1988.